krowik-bobton/wiki_scraper_/README.md

   ```
 ### 5. Relative Word Frequency Analysis (`--analyze-relative-word-frequency`)
 Analyzes and compares the word frequencies stored in your local JSON file against the general frequency of those words in the English language (using the `wordfreq` library).
+All displayed frequencies are normalized for better comparability.
+The values are calculated by dividing the absolute frequency of each word by the maximum frequency found within the respective JSON (scraped data) and English language.
 - **Usage:** `--analyze-relative-word-frequency --mode <language|article> --count <NUMBER>`
 - **Required Arguments:**
   - `--analyze-relative-word-frequency`: Triggers the analysis.